INTERNATIONAL TRADE - 2022/3

 Thus, the summative assessment for this module consists of:

-- Students will select an essay title from a list of three topics for the 3,000-word coursework essay.
-This essay accounts for 30% of the final mark and will typically be due in week 8 of Semester 1.
+Students will select an essay title from a list of three topics for the 3,000-word coursework essay.
+This essay accounts for 30% of the final mark.

-- The final examination (2 hours) will take place at the end of Semester 1 and will account for 70% of the final mark.
+The final examination (2 hours) accounts for 70% of the final mark.

 - Demonstrate how microeconomic models can be used to examine the role of international trade, technology, and international investment in an increasingly integrated global economy.